wp-plugins/geolify/readme.txt

 * Our Geo Redirect and Geo Popup services are free with branding.

 * Our geo location service is paid due to highly accurate location data.
-See [free and paid pricing packs](https://geolify.com/pricing "Geolify").* Check out our geo targeting [blog](https://geolify.com/ "Geolify Blog")
+See [free and paid pricing packs](https://geolify.com/pricing "Geolify").* Check out our geo targeting [blog](https://geolify.com/ "Geolify Blog").

 List of Services